PayString/paystring-documentation/docs/aws-lambda-deploy.md

 ![update button](/img/docs/update-form.png)

-**Note**: This upgrade updates the Lambda function, but it could also update other resources as well in the stack, including API Gateway, Amazon S3, and others.
+**Note**: This upgrade updates the AWS Lambda function, but it could also update other resources as well in the stack, including API Gateway, Amazon S3, and others.
 The release notes will outline changes if other resources are altered, but be sure to also look at the changelog to see if other resources may be impacted.